-A child in a rear-facing child restraint can be seriously injured or killed if the airbag inflates.
+A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
-If your vehicle has a right front passenger's airbag, always secure a rear-facing child restraint in a rear seat.